-In cases where we are successful in obtaining regulatory approval to market one or more of our product candidates, our revenue will be dependent, in part, upon the size of the markets in the territories for which we gain regulatory approval, the accepted price for the product, the ability to obtain coverage and reimbursement, and whether we own the commercial rights for that territory.
-If the number of our addressable patients is not as significant as we estimate, the indication approved by regulatory authorities is narrower than we expect, or the treatment population is narrowed by competition, physician choice or treatment guidelines, we may not generate significant revenue from sales of such products, even if approved.
+Our revenue will be dependent, in part, upon the size of the markets in the territories for which we have gained or may gain regulatory approval, the accepted price for the product, the ability to obtain coverage and reimbursement, and whether we own the commercial rights for that territory.
+If the number of our addressable patients is not as significant as we estimate, the indication approved by regulatory authorities is narrower than we expect, or the treatment population is narrowed by competition, physician choice or treatment guidelines, we may not generate significant revenue from sales of such products.

-Because of the numerous risks and uncertainties associated with product development, we are unable to accurately predict the timing or amount of expenses or when, or if, we will be able to achieve profitability.
+Because of the numerous risks and uncertainties associated with commercialization and product development, we are unable to accurately predict the timing or amount of expenses or when, or if, we will be able to achieve profitability.
 If we are required by regulatory authorities to perform studies in addition to those expected, or if there are any delays in the initiation and completion of our clinical trials or the development of any of our product candidates, our expenses could increase.

 Even if we achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
-Our failure to become and remain profitable would depress the value of our company and could impair our ability to raise capital, expand our business, maintain our development efforts, obtain product approvals, diversify our offerings or continue our operations.
+Our failure to become and remain profitable would depress the value of our company and could impair our ability to raise capital, maintain our development efforts, obtain product approvals, diversify our offerings or continue our operations.

-We will need substantial additional funding to meet our financial obligations and to pursue our business objectives including launching VP-102 for molluscum contagiosum.
+We will need substantial additional funding to meet our financial obligations and to pursue our business objectives, including the continued commercialization of YCANTH (VP-102) for the treatment of molluscum contagiosum as well as the development of YCANTH (VP-102) for the treatment of common warts and VP-315 for the treatment of BCC.
 If we are unable to raise capital when needed, we could be forced to curtail our planned operations and the pursuit of our growth strategy which could impact our ability to continue as a going concern.

-Identifying potential product candidates and conducting preclinical testing and clinical trials is a timeconsuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain regulatory approval and achieve product sales.
-We expect to continue to incur significant expenses and operating losses over the next several years as we seek marketing approval for VP-102 for the treatment of molluscum, pursue clinical trials and marketing approval for VP-102 for the treatment of external genital warts, common warts, and other indications, pursue clinical trials and marketing approval for VP-315 for the treatment of dermatological oncology indications, VP-103 for the treatment of plantar warts, and advance any of our other product candidates we may develop or otherwise acquire.
-In addition, our product candidates, if approved, may not achieve commercial success.
-Our revenue, if any, will be derived from sales of products that are not currently commercially available.
-If we obtain marketing approval for VP-102 for the treatment of molluscum, external genital warts or common warts or any other product candidates that we develop, we expect to incur significant commercialization expenses related to product sales, marketing, distribution and manufacturing.
+Identifying potential product candidates and conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain regulatory approval and achieve product sales of our product candidates.
+We expect to continue to incur significant expenses over the next several years as we commercialize YCANTH (VP-102) for the treatment of molluscum contagiosum, pursue clinical trials and marketing approval for YCANTH (VP-102) for the treatment of common warts and potentially other indications, pursue clinical trials and marketing approval for VP-315 for the treatment of BCC and potentially additional dermatological oncology indications and advance any of our other product candidates we may develop or otherwise acquire.
+YCANTH (VP-102), for the treatment of molluscum contagiosum and our product candidates, if approved, may not achieve commercial success.
+Although YCANTH (VP-102) has been approved by the FDA for the treatment of molluscum contagiosum, we do not expect to generate substantial revenue from YCANTH (VP-102) in the near term.
+We have incurred, and expect to continue to incur, significant commercialization expenses related to product sales, marketing, distribution and manufacturing of YCANTH (VP-102) as well as any product candidates for which we receive marketing approval.